-Before you post your RV or travel trailer for sale, it is important to determine how much money it is actually worth.
-However, searching motorhome websites for hours may leave you with a long list of various prices that are not even remotely related.
+Before you post your RV or travel trailer for sale, determine how much money it is actually worth.
+Unfortunately, searching motorhome websites for hours may leave you with a bad information.

 Alternate Pricing and Value Guides